Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Continuous Language Model Interpolation

 \subsubsection{Parametrization of the convex hull}

-\textbf{Fine-grained analysis of the interpolation parameter $\alpha$:} We find that when interpolating across up to five attribute dimensions, modifying the weight parameters $\lambda_i$ and $\alpha_i$ results in predictable, fine-grained control over the attribute scores for the desired attributes while having a comparatively small effect on the remaining attributes.
-Each spider plot in Figure \ref{fig:multidim} shows that increasing the $\alpha_i$ parameter for interpolating between the fine-tuned models increases the attribute score for the $i$th attribute while the other scores remain fairly constant.
+\textbf{Analysis of interpolation parameter $\alpha$ and $\lambda$:} We find that when interpolating across up to five attribute dimensions, modifying the weight parameters $\lambda_i$ and $\alpha_i$ results in predictable, fine-grained control over the attribute scores for the desired attributes while having a comparatively small effect on the remaining attributes.
+Each attribute plot in Figure \ref{fig:multidim} shows that increasing the $\alpha_i$ parameter for interpolating between the fine-tuned models increases the attribute score for the $i$th attribute in a predictable manner.
 Similarly, as the model mixture parameter $\lambda_i$ increases, the effect on the attribute score of changing $\alpha_i$ increases.
-While there is also more effect on the other attributes as $\lambda_i$ increases, this effect is still comparatively small in relation to the effect on the desired attribute.

-\textbf{Fine-grained analysis of the mixing parameter $\lambda$:} The effect of $\lambda$ is further demonstrated in Figure \ref{fig:multidim-lambda-alpha-0}, which plots the scores from Figure \ref{fig:multidim} for each attribute dimension and $\lambda_i$ value when $\alpha_i = 0$ across all values of $\lambda_j$ for the other control dimensions.
-We note that in this case, increasing $\lambda_i$ should upweight the $\alpha_i = 0$ model and thus decrease the attribute score.
-Figure \ref{fig:multidim-lambda-alpha-1} is the analogous plot for $\alpha_i = 1$, showing the scores averaged across all combinations of weights from Figure \ref{fig:multidim-alpha1} when $\alpha_i = 1$ for the attribute dimension being plotted.
-In this case, increasing $\lambda_i$ should increase the score, since the weight of the $\alpha_i = 1$ model is increasing.
-Combined, these plots shows that as $\lambda_i$ increases, the output scores move smoothly toward the desired extreme model for both the $\alpha_i = 0$ and $\alpha_i = 1$ case, showing that the $\lambda$ parameter also provides fine-grained control over the model outputs.